PowerofMoll/Digging-Deep---A-fancreation-to-Blood-on-the-Clocktower/README.md

 > Each night, choose a player: players they nominate tomorrow might die tomorrow.

+### **The Gargoyle finds someone to follow, and kills their prey.**
+- The player nominated by the player chosen by the Gargoyle can die at any time during that day, not only when the nomination happens.
+- The Gargoyle can choose an evil player so they can direct the kill.
+- As a storyteller you can be inclined to make any kills the Gargoyle can do, generally it is more helpful to only kill if the kill will help the evil team.

 ### __How to run__
 Each night, wake the Gargoyle.
 They point at any player.
 Put the Gargoyle to sleep.
 Mark the chosen player with the **Watched** reminder.